AxisMeetsWorld/Expanding-Logisic-Regression-SUV-data-predictions/README.md

 If you want to see a little breakdown of the numbers for each category, you can create a small bar chart.
 Simply be careful to label correctly as you will see the values are presorted based on which category is present the most.
 ![Barchart Breakdown of Male and Female Predictions](https://github.com/AxisMeetsWorld/Small-Logisic-Regression-SUV-data/blob/main/Purchase_Breakdown_Barchart.png)

+From the expanded confusion matrix, it should be pretty clear that the models are better at predicting Female purchasers (just over 1% error for female data, but over 7% of the error is attributed to male data), than Male purchasers, so it is worth exploring if we could improve the Male data only.
+In case you want to see the counts, you can see the breakdowns here by constructing a title for each category, constructing selected values of that 4 category column, and constructing 2X2 confusion matricies from there.
+You can see these counts here: